ibrahim-murtaza/selfhostedllmproject/README.md

 Sign-in is handled entirely by LibreChat's built-in SAML support against Microsoft Entra ID.
 The gateway, Docling service and OCR adapter are not involved and never see who is logged in.
 The protocol is SAML, not OIDC.

-Full instructions, the file map and the test plan are in `docs/SSO_INTEGRATION.md`.
+Full instructions, the file map and the test plan are in `SSO_INTEGRATION.md`, supplied separately by the maintainers.

 ---